 All students are eligible for campus employment opportunities.
 This includes doing necessary work in college offices, the library, residence halls, the dining hall, etc. Some summer contracts are also available.
-Students are able to apply for open positions whenever those positions are available (usually at the beginning of each semester).
-For further information, contact the Human Resources Office.
+Students are able to apply through Handshake on MyNWC for open positions whenever there are positions available (usually at the beginning of each semester).
+For further information, contact Sara Zomermaand in the Human Resources Office (712-707-7224 or sara.zomermaand@nwciowa.edu).